Soil health: Regenerative Agriculture & Soil Health

+These practices collectively cultivate a resilient soil ecosystem that supports plant growth, enhances pest and disease resistance, and mitigates greenhouse gas emissions through carbon storage.
+However, despite its many benefits, RA faces challenges in assessment and widespread adoption.
+Biological indicators of soil health are often underrepresented in current evaluations due to their complexity and the context-specific knowledge required, as biological indicators of soil health often require context-specific ecological knowledge and are not universally standardized.
+Addressing these gaps and advancing research into RA's ecological and socioeconomic impacts will be crucial for its broader implementation and success.

 Soil health gap

-Importance of soil for global food security, agro-ecosystem, environment, and human life has exponentially shifted the trends of research towards soil health.
-However, lack of a site/region specific benchmark has limited the research effort towards understanding the true effect of different agronomic managements on soil health.
-In 2020, Maharjan and his team, introduces a new term and concept "Soil Health Gap" and described how native land in particular region can help in establishing the benchmark to compare the efficacies of different management practices and at the same time it can be used in understanding quantitative difference in soil health status.
+The importance of soil for global food security, agro-ecosystem, environment, and human life has exponentially shifted the research trends toward soil health.
+However, the lack of a site/region-specific benchmark has limited the research toward understanding the effect of different agronomic managements on soil health.
+In 2020, Maharjan and his team introduced a new term and concept, "Soil Health Gap" and described how native land in a particular region can help in establishing the benchmark to compare the efficacies of different management practices and at the same time, it can be used in understanding quantitative difference in soil health status.